-It amuses me to think that even the very best canister vacuums to use, the very essence of a clean floor, is the “enemy” when all around the room are stacks of ceramic tiles which will never be used, an abundance of scrap wood which will likely serve no future purpose, close to 20 cans of half used paint from previous projects, and an empty, barely clean birdcage from a pet that died three years ago.
-The list goes on to include power tools which have not been properly stored (because you can’t get to the shelf space where they should go), endless random construction items like doorknobs, screws, nails, and of course a studio sized four-burner gas stove and oven that was purchased over 8 years ago for a specific project, and have never been used because the project needs were altered.
+It amuses me to think that the vacuum, the very essence of a clean floor, is the “enemy” when all around the room are stacks of ceramic tiles that will never be used, an abundance of scrap wood which will likely serve no future purpose, close to 20 cans of half-used paint from previous projects, and an empty, barely clean birdcage from a pet that died three years ago.
+The list goes on to include power tools that have not been properly stored (because you can’t get to the shelf space where they should go), endless random construction items like doorknobs, screws, nails, and of course a studio-sized four-burner gas stove and oven that was purchased over 8 years ago for a specific project, and have never been used because the project needs were altered.

-The majority of items will practically never be used, and the items which are worth keeping are not stored in a manner which is an efficient use of space or convenient to get to.
-Yet somehow, because the vacuum is in the walk-able floor area, IT is “in the way”.
-I laugh to myself as I see all the useless items disappear, and the vacuum cleaner sitting quietly and peacefully alone, snuggled up next to the now inaccessible wall, completely out of the walk path in a now open room.
+The majority of items will practically never be used, and the items which are worth keeping are not stored in a manner that is an efficient use of space or convenient to get to.
+Yet somehow, because the vacuum is in the walkable floor area, IT is “in the way”.
+I laugh to myself as I see all the useless items disappear, and the vacuum cleaner sitting quietly and peacefully alone, snuggled up next to the now inaccessible wall, completely out of the walking path in a now open room.

 An important part of the path of personal growth and transformation is the ability to open self-awareness and observe the role we play in the experiences we have in life.
 To stop blaming the Vacuum when what we really need to do is acknowledge and deal with the “mess” that brought about the situation.
 Taking personal responsibility for what we have done and what we have not done, and then consciously addressing those areas of our lives, rather than simply reacting to the outcome and acting surprised or as if it has been “done to us” by some outside cruel force of the universe.